 If the EEOC does not find that a violation occurred, they will issue the worker a right to sue form that allows them to take their case to civil court if they wish to continue pursuing compensation.

 Let Workplace Discrimination Lawyers in Tennessee Take the Lead

 An employer facing adverse employment opportunities due to their status as members of a protected class can contact Tennessee workplace discrimination lawyers for assistance today.
-We can help file complaints with the EEOC, provide evidence and testimony to the commission, and file complaints in court if the commission fails to act.
+Our workplace discrimination lawyer can help file complaints with the EEOC, provide evidence and testimony to the commission, and file complaints in court if the commission fails to act.